gvwilson/sensibleadventures/bookster/bookster.md

 She twitched at the sound of a lammergeier calling somewhere high above, threw back her quilt, and stood up.
-She wasn't getting back to sleep, so she might as well make tea for her parents and sister.
+She wasn't getting back to sleep, so she might as well make a pot of tea.

+Her grandfather had beaten her to it.
+Sitting at the table in the clothes he had worn the day before, but with his mustache combed and oiled and his nails trimmed and as clean as they ever were, he waited for Erileine to sit before pouring her a cup of tea and stirring it with a piece of crushed sugar cane to sweeten it.

+"You want to talk about it?" he asked gently as Erileine warmed her hands on the mug.

+She shook her head.
+Vurt nodded.
+"That's all right.
+I never do either."
+He sipped his own tea.
+"Walk up with me?"
+Erileine nodded, and after that, they sat together in silence.

 As the sun rose, the people of Starboard Town gathered at a walled garden on the hill behind the Captain's House.
 It was a quiet, tidy place, overlooked by the blue maples and braided pines that the townspeople planted on their children's naming days.
 People took pride in being able to point to their grandfather's grandmother's tree.
-"Still straight and tall," they would say, not knowing that the beams in Starboard Town's first houses had been made from the naming day trees of the Hett who had lived there before them.
+"Still straight and tall," they would say.
+A few knew that the beams in Starboard Town's first houses had been made from the naming day trees of the Hett who had lived there before them, but only a few.

 Everyone wore their best clothes, but came barefoot.
-No one knew why–it was just how things were done.
-Women brought babies on their hips, while the town's oldest man, Papaere Badette, was carried up the hill in a wicker chair.
+No one knew why–it was just how things were done, even in winter.
+Women brought babies on their hips, while Papaere Badette, the town's oldest man, was carried up the hill in a wicker chair.
 Wrapped in a long black coat whose wide sleeves had gone out of style thirty years before, he looked like a strange, solemn bird.

-The bosun had worked since midnight to build a pyre of pine logs on the heavy gray stone at the center of the garden.
-He stood beside it in the blue coat and trousers of his office, his square black hat tucked under his arm, and nodded to people as they took their places at the wall.
+The bosun had worked since before dawn to build a pyre of pine logs on the heavy gray stone at the center of the garden.
+He stood beside it in the blue coat and trousers of his office, his square black hat tucked under his arm, and nodded to people as they took their places around the garden wall.
 No one spoke except the smallest children, who were immediately hushed.

 Gaeston was the last to arrive.
 In his hands he held a stuffed toy goat, a tiny pair of sandals whose soles had been worn thin by